 Do your best to explain as much as you need to and be firm in your decision to make your blog the priority right now.

-This is an important one because as a blogger, you are a one-man show and responsible for all tasks that need to be done at any given time.
+This is an important one because as a blogger, you are a one-man or woman show and responsible for all tasks that need to be done at any given time.

 The problem is that if you work on multiple projects at once, nothing ever gets finished and it’s half-assed at best when it does finally get completed.

 To avoid the overwhelm and failure involved in this, get organized.
 Write out a to-do list of all of the most critical tasks that you need to work on.
 Then, prioritize them based on what is THE most important.

 Work on that ONE most important task to the success of your business first, and do NOT move on until the task is completely finished.

 This is why it’s important to get some help in the beginning.
 Find bloggers that will teach you the ropes without all the mistakes.

 And it’s not just about the what to do – the timing of when you do these tasks matters just as much, if not more.